jramkiss/filtering-jump-diffusion/README.md

-# filtering-jump-diffusion
+# Bayesian Filtering for Jump Diffusions

-Bayesian filtering of jump diffusions.
-Final project for Stat 906
+This repo contains code for our final project for Stat 906.